rewiring-nz/household-calculator-app/README.md

 # household-calculator-app

-The frontend app for the household savings calculator
+The frontend app for the household energy savings calculator.

 ## Contributing